alexcarpenter/alexcarpenter-11ty/src/posts/2018-09-21-leading-zero-list.md

 ---
 title: How to make an ordered list with leading zero's using CSS
 date: 2018-09-21T10:24:20
-description: How to create an ordered list with leading zero's.
+summary: How to create an ordered list with leading zero's.
 tags:
   - css
 ---